MuskanPaliwal/AI-Tic-Tac-Toe/README.md

 	return [-1, -1, +infinity]
 ```

-Both players start with your worst score.
+Both players start with their worst score.
 If player is MAX, its score is -infinity.
 Else if player is MIN, its score is +infinity. **Note:** *infinity* is an alias for inf (from math module, in Python).

 The best move on the board is [-1, -1] (row and column) for all.